 3. Medical and Healthcare Devices

-High precision molding produces complex, sterile and reliable plastic parts for the medical industry.
-Syringes, IV connectors, diagnostic cartridges and implant casings are made by manufacturers using high speed injection molding machines with incredible accuracy.
+High-precision molding produces complex, sterile, and reliable plastic parts for the medical industry.
+Syringes, IV connectors, diagnostic cartridges, and implant casings are made by manufacturers using high-speed injection molding machines with incredible accuracy.

 Conclusion

-In the plastic injection molding world, that right balance is how fast or slow should you run an injection molding machine to make parts.
-The answer is start slow and gradually get faster until you can fill the part to 99% of its ideal fill rate and complete the cycles consistently from shot to shot and run to run (or as close as possible).
+In the plastic injection molding world, that right balance is how fast or slow you should run an injection molding machine to make parts.
+The answer is to start slow and gradually get faster until you can fill the part to 99% of its ideal fill rate and complete the cycles consistently from shot to shot and run to run (or as close as possible).

 There are a few primary controls in the speed category, but speed over time rated in inches per second or mm per second is typically what we are referring to when we talk about injection molding speed.
 However, here’s a list of some other speed variables for reference: